bring/developer-site/README.md

 - If the message is general and should reach all subscribers, this is added in the main folder - `content/api/revision-history`.

+- Messages that are important can appear on the API page by setting the parameter `isImportant: true` and including the full API name in the message title.
+This can be useful when a message should stay visible for an upcoming or breaking API change for instance.
+By changing the publish date and rewriting the message, or adding another update message when the API change occurs, a new email will be sent to the subscribers.
+Even though the important messages are separated out and presented on their own, they are still part of the normal RSS feed, that is used for distributing API updates to subscribers.

 The messages are added with the following frontmatter:

 ```